Rainmaking, and Droughts

 The implications of these conclusions for engineers and planners—not to mention taxpayers—are sobering.
-In Chicago, storm sewer systems are generally designed to accommodate rains recurring every 5 to 10 years, on average, while such rains are actually occurring every year or two.
-(Money is a limit on storm sewer design as well.
-It is often cheaper to "store" excess rainwater in traffic underpasses than to construct expensive sewers.)
+In Chicago, storm sewer systems are generally designed to accommodate rains recurring every five to ten years, on average, while such rains are actually occurring every year or two.
+(Money is a limit on storm sewer design as well; it is often cheaper to "store" excess rainwater in traffic underpasses than to construct expensive sewers.)
 When it rains in urban areas, it really does pour.

 An invisible menace

 Like floods, droughts are a misallocation of a resource.
 Also like floods, droughts in Illinois are episodic and expensive.
 Unlike floods, most of the damage done by droughts tends to occur in rural rather than urban areas, chiefly to farm crops.
 Indeed, droughts are nearly an invisible menace in Illinois.
 Rural water users, for instance, who rely on shallow individual wells suffer first and most in a drought, but a generation has passed since large numbers of urban Illinoisans have been seriously inconvenienced by drought.